Capilla abierta: Examples of open chapels

 In Tizatlan, Tlaxcala, the capilla abierta was constructed very similarly to the pre-Hispanic altars with paintings.
 The main church was not built until the 17th century and the open chapel was incorporated as the apse.
 The former monastery of Nuestra Señora de la Asuncion, now the Cathedral of Tlaxcala has two atriums.
-The more elevated one has a bellower with an open chapel in which one of the first plays in Nahuatl directed by the friars was performed.
+The more elevated one has a belltower with an open chapel in which one of the first plays in Nahuatl directed by the friars was performed.

 One of the most-visited historic monuments in the State of Mexico is the open chapel of Calimaya.
 This chapel was constructed in 1529 by the Franciscans for evangelization purposes.
 The construction has three main parts: the chapel with six arches, the apse with an altar from the 16th century, and the baptistery.
 The altar is referred to as the “Señor del Cuerito” for the oil painting of Christ to which has been attributed a significant number of miracles.
 This is one of the first evangelization centers in Mexico.

 In the Yucatan Peninsula, two examples of capilla abiertas can be found in the former Mayan cities of Dzibilchaltun and Oxtancah.
 Dzibilchaltun is located near Mérida and has a pyramid known as the Temple of the Seven Dolls (Templo de las Siete Muñecas) which is located near a natural water well.
 Between this well and the pyramid was constructed an open chapel, breaking the trajectory between the pyramid and the once-sacred well.
 Oxtancah is located near Chetumal.
 Here conquistador Alonso de Avila constructed an open chapel over one of the Mayan temples.
 One of the walls contains the images of three Spanish style ships from that era.
 Due to strong native resistance, this early Spanish settlement only lasted a few years, but the chapel remains.